Plattar/Unity-glTF-Exporter/README.md

 (For more details about Flip Y flag in WebGL, see [gl.UNPACK_FLIP_Y_WEBGL parameter](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/pixelStorei)).

-This flag is enabled for most softwares including Unity, so textures need to be flipped along Y axis in order to match glTF specification.
+This flag is enabled for most software, including Unity, so textures need to be flipped along Y axis in order to match glTF specification.
 The exporter applies this operation on all the exported textures.

-Moreover, unity uses smoothness and not roughness, so *alpha channel is inverted for RGBA Metallic/Smoothness textures*, also to match glTF specification.
+Moreover, Unity uses smoothness and not roughness, so *alpha channel is inverted for RGBA Metallic/Smoothness textures*, also to match glTF specification.

 <a name="transparency"></a>